khanali37gmail/pandas-challenge/README.md

                 % Over All Passing

-    A File name Module 5 in a text format will be attached for more detail instruction on specific data that need to be calculated.
+    A File name Module 5 in a text format will be attached for more detail analysis on specific data that need to be calculated.